Richiefinegan11/bookReview/README.md

 On larger devices, when the user is not in session, the nav bar will show clickable links "Home", "Login" and "Register" on the top right.
 When the user is in session on larger devices, the navbar will show clickable links "Book Review", "My Profile", "Write Review" and "Log Out".
 On smaller and mobile devices, when the user is not in session, a clickable book icon will show on the nav bar, which, when clicked, displays a side nav to the right of screen, with clickable links "Home", "Login" and "Register".
 When the user is in session, on smaller and mobile devices, the same thing happens, except the side nav will show clickable links "Book Review", "My Profile", "Write Review" and "Log Out".

 Each page also has a responsive footer, with the sites name and logo and also has links for the write review page and the book review page, when the user is in session but will display login and register links, when the user is not in session.
 At the bottom right of the footer, there is also a log out/login button, depending on whether the user is in session or not.
+There is also a delete button for the in session user to remove their account from the database.

 ### Login/Register